jfd/match-js/README.md

 A simple yet powerful pattern matching library for Javascript.

-Let you do stuff like this:
+Let you do stuff like this (a WebWorker example):

 	importScripts('../../match.js');
 	importScripts('../shared/utils.js');